Interference Resurrection of the $\tau$ Dipole through Quantum Tomography: Introduction

 The paper is structured as follows: in \cref{sec:resurrection}, we introduce noninterference and resurrection of interference, then use a simple quantum mechanical example to explain the features of the resurrection mechanism.
 In \cref{sec:formalism} we introduce the formalism to describe spin correlations, as well as the quantum information observables.
-In \cref{sec:results} we calculate the spin observables for both lepton and hadron colliders, and critically analyse their NP reach.
+In \cref{sec:results} we analytically calculate the spin observables for both lepton and hadron colliders at tree level and without including $\tau$ decays, and validate the results for lepton colliders against Monte Carlo simulations that include decays, as well as detector and initial state radiation (ISR) effects.
+We also critically analyse the NP reach of spin observables.
 We conclude in \cref{sec:conclusions}.
+The Fano coefficients of the $\tau\tau$ density matrix are collected in \cref{sec:Fano}. \cref{sec:DetailsMC} and \cref{sec:ImpactPar} respectively contain the results of the MC simulations and the procedure to reconstruct the $\tau$ rest frame using decays with one unobserved $\nu$.